nimadehmamy/Understanding-GCN/README.md

 Code for paper titled [Understanding the Power of Graph Neural Networks in Learning Graph Topology](https://arxiv.org/abs/1907.05008)

-Code is written with PyTorch v0.4.1 (Python 3.6.5).
+Code is written with Python 3.6.5.

 ### Set up